linux development logo

 Booting with Ventoy

-Once in Linux and as root I’m going to configure grub.
-I start by confirming that os-prober detects the new bootable Windows partition:
+Back in Linux, as root, I configure grub.
+First I confirm that os-prober detects the new bootable Windows partition:

 os-prober